-This easy but extra rich No-Knead Sandwich Bread can save you on lazy days!
-Made with a combination of whole wheat and all-purpose flour, the dough is ready in less than 5 minutes and there’s no need to knead.
+Lazy Man's bread is an easy no-knead sandwich bread that can save you on lazy days!
+Made with a combination of whole wheat and all-purpose flour, the dough is ready to rest in less than 5 minutes and there’s no need to knead.

-Sometimes we just don’t have the time to do everything we want to, sometimes the 5-10 minutes lost kneading dough can make a difference.
+Sometimes we just don’t have the time to do everything we want to, sometimes the 5-10 minutes we spend kneading the dough can make a difference.
 Trust me, I know what it’s like to have zero time.

 Butter.
 Is one of the ingredients that gives this bread a rich taste.
 You can substitute for vegetable oil or olive oil for a dairy-free version.